marnberg/tango/README.md

 # Tango
-Tango is a flexable build configuration tool that is the perfect partner for your Flutter project.
+Tango is a flexible build configuration tool that is the perfect partner for your Flutter project.
 Setup different build variants like paid/free or development/production.
-Tango handles copying of files, scaling images for diffrent screen resolutions.
-It makes it super easy to swap out app icons for different build or provide diffrent provisioning files for diffrent distributions.
+Tango handles copying of files, scaling images for different screen resolutions.
+It makes it super easy to swap out app icons for different build or provide different provisioning files for various distributions.

-Tango is 100% written in Dart and should be easy to extend for your needs
+Tango is 100% written in Dart and should be easy to extend for your needs.

 ## Install